trhallam/segysak/contributing.rst

 * Submitting bug reports and feature requests
 * Writing tutorials or examples
-* Fixing typos and improving to the documentation
+* Fixing typos and improving the documentation
 * Writing code for everyone to use

 If you get stuck at any point you can create an issue on GitHub (look for the *Issues*